Nemo9439/refresher-js/README.md

 - **Features**:
   - Installation is extremely quick and simple
   - Out of the box support for modern frameworks
-  - User activity detection in order to avoid redundant polling
+  - User activity detection in order to avoid redundant calls to the server
   - Customization options for the notification